 In addition to a physical examination, the following tests may be used to diagnose ependymoma:

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for tumor cells.
+A lumbar puncture is a procedure in which a needle is used to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers.
+Tumor markers are substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 This procedure is generally done after ependymoma is diagnosed and the tumor is removed.

-After diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is ependymoma, these results also help the doctor describe the tumor; this is called staging and grading.
+After diagnostic tests are done, your child’s doctor will review the results with you.
+If the diagnosis is ependymoma, these results also help the doctor describe the tumor.
+This is called staging and grading.

 The next section in this guide is Stages and Grades.
 It explains the system doctors use to describe the extent of the disease.
 Use the menu to choose a different section to read in this guide.